mliu8094/CMOR-438-Megan/Supervised Learning/README.md

 # Supervised Learning

-This directory provides an overview and basic implementations of supervised learning algorithms — a core concept in machine learning used for predictive modeling.
+This directory provides an overview of supervised learning algorithms, which is used for predictive modeling.

 ## Overview

 Supervised learning is a type of machine learning where an algorithm learns from labeled training data to make predictions.
-The data consists of input-output pairs, where the model tries to learn the mapping function from inputs (features) to outputs (labels or targets).
+The data consists of input-output pairs, where the model tries to learn the mapping function from inputs, or features to outputs, or labels/targets.

 Supervised learning can be categorized into:

-- Classification – Predicting a discrete label (e.g., is population over 5 million, yes or no)
+- Classification: Predicting a discrete label (e.g., is population over 5 million, yes or no)
-- Regression – Predicting a continuous value (e.g., population growth)
+- Regression: Predicting a continuous value (e.g., population growth)

 ## Common Algorithms